MHickey2/EssenChelle-Oils/README.md

  - The Add Product Page, which is a form that allows the superuser to add a Product.
  - The Edit Product Page, which is a form that allows the superuser to edit a Product.
  - The Delete Product Page, which is a form that allows the superuser to delete a Product.
+ - The Bag Page which shows the details of the products presently in the Bag.
+ - The Checkout Page, which shows the details of an order and the user details form and checkout       submission button.
+ - The Checkout Submission page, which shows the order details and price and Thank you message.
  - The About Page, which gives more information on the site
  - The Our Products Page, with an introduction to EssenChelle Products by category and it includes customer testimonials.
  - The Blog Page with a spotlight on products, it highlights individual products and blogs can only be